skyrampravin/cloud-dashboard/docs/index.md

-# Welcome to our Team Dashboard
+# Welcome to our CLOUD AND INFRA Team Dashboard

 A centralized hub crafted to give you a complete picture of our team’s progress, priorities, and planning.
 Here’s what you’ll find: